From Interpretability to Performance: Optimizing Retrieval Heads for Long-Context Language Models: Preliminary: Retrieval Heads

 \section{Preliminary: Retrieval Heads}

 Prior study has uncovered retrieval heads, a set of attention heads that retrieve relevant information from previous contexts during generation~\cite{wu2025retrieval}.
-The algorithm to detect retrieval heads roots from the \textit{Needle-In-A-Haystack} task.
+The algorithm to detect retrieval heads roots from the \textit{Needle-In-A-Haystack} (NIAH) task.

-\paragraph{Needle-in-a-Haystack~\cite{niah}.} For each question $q$ and its corresponding answer $k$ (the ``needle''), the answer $k$ is randomly inserted into a context $x=p_1,\dots,p_n$ composed of $n$ passages that are irrelevant to both $q$ and $k$.
-This yields $x'= p_1 \dots k \dots p_n$ (the ``haystack''), where the indices of inserted needle tokens are denoted as $\mathcal{I}_k$.
+\paragraph{Needle-In-A-Haystack~\cite{niah}.} For each question $q$ and its corresponding answer $k$ (the ``needle''), the answer $k$ is randomly inserted into a context $x=p_1,\dots,p_n$ composed of $n$ passages that are irrelevant to both $q$ and $k$ (the ``haystack'').
+This yields $x'= p_1 \dots k \dots p_n$, where the indices of inserted needle tokens are denoted as $\mathcal{I}_k$.
 A language model receives the context with the answer inserted $x'$, along with the question $q$, and is evaluated on whether it correctly outputs $k$.
 If successful, the model retrieves the target answer span $k$ from the long context $x'$ by performing a copy-paste operation.

-\paragraph{Retrieval Head.} To detect retrieval heads, \citet{wu2025retrieval} calculates the frequency of a head performing copy-paste operations.
+\paragraph{Retrieval Head.} To detect retrieval heads, \citet{wu2025retrieval} calculates the frequency of an attention head performing copy-paste operations.
 Specifically, during decoding, let $y_t$ denote the current token to be generated, and $\bm{a}_t \in \mathbb{R}^{|x'| + t - 1}$ is the attention scores of a head.
-The head is considered to be copy-pasting the token $x_j$ if $y_t = x_j, j=\argmax (\bm{a}_t)$.
-If $j \in \mathcal{I}_k$, the head is copy-pasting a token from the needle.
+The head is considered to be retrieving (i.e., copy-pasting) the token $x_j$ if $y_t = x_j, j=\argmax (\bm{a}_t)$.
+If $j \in \mathcal{I}_k$, the head is retrieving a token from the needle.
 The retrieval score of head $h$ is thus defined as:

-where $\mathcal{T}$ is the set of test instances; in each test, $g_h$ denotes the set of all tokens copy-pasted by $h$, and $k$ denotes the needle sequence.
-This metric quantifies the overlap between tokens retrieved by head $h$ and those in the needle sequence.
-The scores of all attention heads are computed, and those heads with $\text{RetrievalScore}(h) \ge \tau$ ($\tau$ is a threshold hyper-parameter) are considered as retrieval heads.
+where $\mathcal{T}$ is the set of test instances; in each test, $g_h$ denotes the set of all tokens retrieved by the head $h$, and $k$ denotes the needle sequence.
+This metric thus quantifies the overlap between tokens retrieved by the head $h$ and those in the needle sequence.
+The scores of all attention heads are computed, and those heads with $\text{RetrievalScore}(h) \ge \tau$ are considered as retrieval heads, where $\tau$ is a threshold hyper-parameter.